ARCTraining/hpc2-software/book/course/theory.md

 Packages are archives (often compressed files like zip) and can contain any combination of software, libraries and their metadata.

-Packages are collected and maintained together as distributions (eg conda-forge).
+Packages are collected and maintained together as distributions (eg conda-forge, pypi).

 Package managers keep track of packages and all of their versions/variants, both installed and available to be installed, along with their dependencies.